learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Docker.md

 ## Introduction

-This article will help readers understand what Docker is, why it is used and provide resources on how to start using it.
-Docker is used by developers for many reasons, however, the most common reasons are for building, deploying and sharing an application quickly.
-Docker packages your application into something that's called a [container](#docker-terminology-1).
-This [container](#docker-terminology-1) is OS-agnostic meaning that developers on Mac, Windows and Linux can share their code without any worry of conflicts.
-Here's [Amazon's Intro to Docker](https://aws.amazon.com/docker/#:~:text=Docker%20is%20a%20software%20platform,tools%2C%20code%2C%20and%20runtime.) if you want to learn more.
+This article will help readers understand what Docker is, why it is used, and provide resources on how to start using it.
+Docker is used by developers for many reasons, most commonly for building, deploying, and sharing applications quickly.
+Docker packages your application into a [container](#docker-terminology-1), which is OS-agnostic, allowing developers on Mac, Windows, and Linux to share their code without conflicts.
+For more information, check out [Amazon's Intro to Docker](https://aws.amazon.com/docker/).

+### Docker Terminology

+* **Container**: A package of code bundled by Docker that runs as an isolated process from your machine.
+The package of code can be pretty much anything, a single Python file, an API, a full-stack web application, etc. A container is also referred to as a containerized application.
+* **Image**: A template with a set of instructions for creating a container.
+Think of it as a blueprint from which multiple containers can be instantiated.
+Images are built from Dockerfiles and are essential for running your applications in Docker.
+* **Dockerfile**: A text document that contains all the commands a user could call on the command line to assemble an image.
+It's a recipe for creating Docker images.

+For more detailed explanations, you can refer to Docker's own resources [here](https://docs.docker.com/get-started/).

 ## Installation